forderud/ComSamples/README.md

 ### Threading
 COM clients and servers can decide their [threading model](https://learn.microsoft.com/en-us/troubleshoot/windows/win32/descriptions-workings-ole-threading-models) for _incoming_ calls<sup>[1]</sup> by configuring the thread associated with the class(es) receiving callbacks to run in either:
 * **Single-threaded apartment (STA)**<sup>[2]</sup>: Incoming calls are automatically serialized.
-This means that the client doesn't need to worry about thread safety, since the COM runtime is ensuring that only one incoming call is received at a time.
+This means that the client doesn't need to worry about thread safety, since the COM runtime ensures that only one incoming call is received at a time.
 * **Multi-threaded apartment (MTA)**: Incoming calls are _not_ serialized and might arrive concurrently.
-This means that the client need to use mutexes or similar to protect against race conditions.
+This means that the client needs to use mutexes or similar to protect against race conditions.

-<sup>[1]</sup> The threading model only affect _incoming_ calls marshalled by the COM runtime.
+<sup>[1]</sup> The threading model only affects _incoming_ calls marshalled by the COM runtime.
 This typically means COM servers implemented in a different programming language or running in a different process.
 Direct C++ communication between COM objects in the same process are not affected by the threading model.

 <sup>[2]</sup> STA threads need to [pump messages](https://learn.microsoft.com/en-us/windows/win32/winmsg/using-messages-and-message-queues) to process incoming calls - just like all GUI applications does to process mouse & keyboard events.
 The implementation then needs to consider that _reentrancy can occur_ as part of the message pumping _if_ pumping messages while processing an incoming call.